braghetto/synoios/README.md

 then connect your iOS device into usb.
 Now you should see your device files mounted in AppleDevice share.

+If you just want to install and use this app on your Synology, just follow [these instructions](https://arthur.mobi/posts/synoios/).

 This package was tested using a Synology DS1515+ running DSM 6.2.4-25556 and a iPhone 11.